 Obstruction in the urinary tract: Prostatitis, or obstruction of the urethra by an enlarged prostate, can cause insufficient bladder emptying in men which raises the risk of infection.
 Most elderly men experience it.

-Symptoms Of UTI
+Symptoms Of Urinary Tract Infection

 3. Strong need or urge to urinate but only producing a few drops of urine.